Dr Michelle Strickland

 I receive, dissociate and prepare gut biopsies for single-cell sequencing as part of a Crohn's Disease research project.

-I made an exciting move when I transferred to the Anderson group (part of the Human Genetics Programme) in July 2021.
-Initially, I’m assisting with the dissociation and preparation of gut biopsies for single cell 10X sequencing as part of an inflammatory bowel disease project.
+I made an exciting move when I transferred to the Anderson group (part of the Human Genetics Programme) in July 2021, with promotion to Senior Research Assistant November 2022.
+I joined the group to assist with the dissociation and preparation of gut biopsies for single cell 10X sequencing as part of an inflammatory bowel disease project and we are now running a national clinical observational study to compare the efficacy of different treatments in use today.
 Over the next few years I will help the lab team scale up molecular work on patient samples, where we expect to introduce liquid-handling robots and work very closely with the BioResource team to store samples received from across the UK.

 I joined Sanger in 2019 to help establish the Tree of Life Core Laboratory as part of the newly-formed Tree of Life Programme, a UK-wide initiative to sequence the genomes of all 60,000 eukaryotic species in the British Isles.
 I experimented with cryogenic disruption and whole nucleus extraction methods, working with a very wide variety of samples (including but not limited to arthropods, molluscs and plants).
 I extracted high-quality, high molecular weight DNA and prepared DNA for sequencing on PacBio and Oxford Nanopore Technologies platforms.
 I also prepared HiC libraries for sequencing on Illumina HiSeq.